-7 "New individuals" mean individuals who were closed successfully from the Vocational Rehabilitation program.
+&lt;sup>6 "New individuals" mean individuals who were closed successfully from the Vocational Rehabilitation program.
 This is an unduplicated count of people working successfully in competitive, integrated jobs.
 These numbers are based on a historic trend for annual successful employment outcomes.